-When a user account uses simple directory mode, the administrator can only assign one directory to represent the virtual directory for that user.
+When a user account uses simple directory mode (the Simple Directories option is checked), the administrator can only assign ONE directory to represent the virtual directory for that user.
 Instead of that directory being seen as a subdirectory off of the root, the virtual directory selected will be the directory the user is placed in when they first log into the server.
 In other words, the directory selected as the virtual root directory will be the root directory.